boyuanzheng010/boyuanzheng010.github.io/index.md

 ## About Me

 Hi, I'm Boyuan, a first-year PhD student at The Ohio State University.
 I am fortunately advised by Prof. [Yu Su](https://ysu1989.github.io/).
-Before that, I received my Master's degree in Computer Science from The Johns Hopkins University where I was fortunate to work with Prof. [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).
+Before that, I received my Bachelor degree in Software Engineering from Northeastern University (China) and Master degree in Computer Science from The Johns Hopkins University where I was fortunate to work with Prof. [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).

 ## Research Interests